-This eight-year moratorium is for restoration and rehabilitation work completed on historic sites during 2017.
+State law encourages historic preservation of private property by providing this property tax break.
+The eight-year moratorium is for restoration and rehabilitation work completed on historic sites during 2021.
 A new application for certification is necessary for every year that work is undertaken.

-Twenty-two properties across the state were approved by the State Historical Society board of trustees for the program in 2016.
+Sixteen properties across the state were approved by the State Historical Society board of trustees for the program in 2020.

-“These approvals are significant,” said Jay D. Vogt, State Historical Society director and state historic preservation officer.
-“If an historic building qualifies for the tax benefit because of certified improvements, an eight-year delay is placed on the property tax assessment.
+“These approvals are significant,” said Ted Spencer, South Dakota Historic Preservation Officer.
+“If a historic building qualifies for the tax benefit because of certified improvements, an eight-year delay is placed on the property tax assessment.
 The assessments may not be increased due to certified rehabilitation of the building.”